-- question/answer book. - 4 Observe any guidance as may be given on the question/answer book. - 5 For each question, write the answer that represents the best answer to the question. - Write the answer to the MCQ question in (A), (B), (C), (D), or (E) only in the space provided for each question. - 7 No extra paper will be available for MCQ questions. - 8 Candidates should answer all questions. - 9 Write the answers clearly in black ink.
-If the examiners cannot read the candidate's writing they will not be able to give full credit for the candidate's knowledge. - 10 Amend mistakes carefully. - Hand in the question/answer book to the invigilators at the end of the examination. - 12 Candidates should remain seated at the end of the examination until the invigilators have collected all the question/answer books and announced that candidates can leave the examination room.
+- 2 Candidates will be provided with a combined question/answer book. - Write the "Candidate Number" in the space provided on the front page of the question/answer book. - 4 For each question, write the answer that represents the best answer to the question. - Write the answer to the MCQ question in (A), (B), (C), (D), or (E) only in the space provided for each question. - 6 No extra paper will be given for MCQ questions. - 7 Candidates should answer all questions. - 8 Candidates may answer the questions in any order. - Write the answers clearly in black ink.
+If the examiners cannot read the candidate's writing they will not be able to give full credit for the candidate's knowledge. - 10 Amend mistakes carefully.
+Hand in the question/answer book to the invigilators at the end of the examination. - 11 Candidates should not leave the examination room 15 minutes from the end of the examination.
+Candidates should remain seated at the end of the examination until the invigilators have collected all the question/answer books and announced that candidates can leave the examination room.